LaunchYourVibe

 Gold standard.
 7:1 contrast, sign language, extended audio desc.

-LaunchYourVibe A-15
+LAUNCHYOURVIBE A-15

 AA is the target for most products, and what most accessibility laws require.
 AAA is aspirational and not required for entire sites.
 Start with AA conformance, document your approach, and layer in AAA where it meaningfully serves your users.